MetOffice/simulation-systems/source/Reviewers/releases/standard_suites.rst

     rose app-upgrade -C app/APP -M /path/to/the/meta/trunk vnX.Y

 * Finally run the validator macros.
-If everything is fine the command will do nothing, however the SCM suite will raise some warnings about Openmp and "global rows" - these can be ignored.
+If everything is fine the command will report nothing, however the SCM suite will raise some warnings about Openmp and "global rows" - these can be ignored.

   .. code-block::